interactiveaudiolab/penn/README.md

 ```
 python -m penne
+    --audio_files AUDIO_FILES [AUDIO_FILES ...]
     [-h]
-    --audio_files AUDIO_FILES [AUDIO_FILES ...]
+    [--config CONFIG]
     [--output_prefixes OUTPUT_PREFIXES [OUTPUT_PREFIXES ...]]
     [--hopsize HOPSIZE]
     [--fmin FMIN]
     [--fmax FMAX]
-    [--model MODEL]
     [--checkpoint CHECKPOINT]
     [--batch_size BATCH_SIZE]
     [--gpu GPU]

+required arguments:
+    --audio_files AUDIO_FILES [AUDIO_FILES ...]
+        The audio files to process

 optional arguments:
+    -h, --help
-  -h, --help            show this help message and exit
+        show this help message and exit
-  --audio_files AUDIO_FILES [AUDIO_FILES ...]
+    --config CONFIG
-                        The audio file to process
+        The configuration file.
+Defaults to using FCNF0++.
     --output_prefixes OUTPUT_PREFIXES [OUTPUT_PREFIXES ...]
-                        The files to save pitch and periodicity without extension
+        The files to save pitch and periodicity without extension.
+        Defaults to audio_files without extensions.
+    --hopsize HOPSIZE
-  --hopsize HOPSIZE     The hopsize in seconds
+        The hopsize in seconds.
+Defaults to 0.01 seconds.
+    --fmin FMIN
-  --fmin FMIN           The minimum frequency allowed
+        The minimum frequency allowed in Hz.
+Defaults to 31.0 Hz.
+    --fmax FMAX
-  --fmax FMAX           The maximum frequency allowed
+        The maximum frequency allowed in Hz.
+Defaults to 1984.0 Hz.
-  --model MODEL         The name of the estimator model
     --checkpoint CHECKPOINT
-                        The model checkpoint file
+        The model checkpoint file.
+Defaults to ./penne/assets/checkpoints/default.pt.
     --batch_size BATCH_SIZE
-                        The number of frames per batch
+        The number of frames per batch.
+Defaults to 2048.
+    --gpu GPU
-  --gpu GPU             The index of the gpu to perform inference on
+        The index of the gpu to perform inference on.
+Defaults to CPU.
 ```